Process Improvement Methodologies: 9 Frameworks Compared

 Some methodologies align more naturally with specific industries.
 Manufacturing environments benefit most from Lean and TOC.
 Service organizations often see the greatest impact from TQM and Kaizen.
 Technology and creative teams gravitate toward Agile.
 Finance and healthcare, where errors carry significant consequences, find the most value in Six Sigma’s data-driven rigor.

-However, these aren’t rigid boundaries.
+These aren’t rigid boundaries.
 The decision framework above should prioritize the nature of your problem over industry convention.
 Keeping clear records of improvement initiatives through structured project reporting helps you evaluate whether your chosen methodology is delivering the expected results.

 Step 4: Consider Combining Methodologies